Tetragonotheca helianthoides

 Tetragonotheca helianthoides is a species of flowering plant that grows in the southeastern United States.
 It is a perennial dicot in the Asteraceae family.
 Common names for it include pineland nerveray, squarehead, and pineland ginseng.
 It produces an achene fruit.
 Several two-foot stems grow from its crown and it has a thick taproot.
 It has yellow flowers.

+It has been observed growing in habitats such as mixed oak woodlands, mixed deciduous flatwoods, and forested uplands.